-- (19) Given the strong interlinkages between the digital resilience and the physical resilience of financial entities, a coherent approach with regard to the resilience of critical entities is necessary in this Regulation and Directive (EU) .../... of the European Parliament and the Council13+.
-Given that the physical resilience of financial entities is addressed in a comprehensive manner by the ICT risk management and reporting obligations covered by this Regulation, the obligations laid down in Chapters III and IV of Directive (EU) .../...++ should not apply to financial entities falling within the scope of that Directive. - Cloud computing service providers are one category of digital infrastructure covered by Directive (EU) .../... .
-The Union Oversight Framework ('Oversight Framework') established by this Regulation applies to all critical ICT third-party service providers, including cloud computing service providers providing ICT services to financial entities, and should be considered complementary to the supervision carried out pursuant to Directive (EU) .../...
-Moreover, the Oversight Framework established by this Regulation should cover cloud computing service providers in the absence of a Union horizontal framework establishing a digital oversight authority.
+(19) Given the strong interlinkages between the digital resilience and the physical resilience of financial entities, a coherent approach with regard to the resilience of critical entities is necessary in this Regulation and Directive (EU) .../... of the European Parliament and the Council1+.
+Given that the physical resilience of financial entities is addressed in a comprehensive manner by the ICT risk management and reporting obligations covered by this Regulation, the obligations laid down in Chapters III and IV of Directive (EU) .../...++ should not apply to financial entities falling within the scope of that Directive.

-Directive (EU) .../... of the European Parliament and of the Council of ... on the resilience of critical entities and repealing Council Directive 2008/114/EC (OL L, ..., p. ...).
+1 Directive (EU) .../... of the European Parliament and of the Council of ... on the resilience of critical entities and repealing Council Directive 2008/114/EC (OJ L ..., p. ...).